Antidepressants & Pregnancy

 Who should take this course

 This course is designed to educate both medical and mental health professionals (doctors, nurses, psychiatrists, social workers, etc) and also the general public.
-Psychologists and social workers can earn 1.0 CEU/CME (visit this page to verify your eligibility) and will be better armed to provide care for their patients.
 Women of child-bearing age, in particular, are encouraged to take the course, as it will put them in a better position to make an informed choice about their use of antidepressants.

 The course will take approximately 90 minutes to complete, not including the reading of supplementary materials.